-Although online mentoring existed before the pandemic, its demand really skyrocketed during the pandemic due to the problems associated with purely remote classes as mentioned previously.
+Although online tutoring existed before the pandemic, its demand really skyrocketed during the pandemic due to the problems associated with purely remote classes as mentioned previously.
 Say that you were not able to completely understand a concept in a remote class.
-Now you can simply hire a mentor who would assist you to gain a better understanding of the concept eluding you.
+Now you can simply hire a tutor who would assist you to gain a better understanding of the concept eluding you.

 The world was moving towards digital classrooms even before the pandemic but the lack of training and motivation resulted in slow progress.
 After mastering remote learning, tackling a digital classroom is no more an issue for teachers.
 Moreover, digital classrooms are becoming a necessity for post-pandemic curriculum.
 You’ll see more and more projectors, digital boards and laptops in classrooms which aid not only in improved learning experience but also opens the students to a new realm of understanding with better visualization of concepts.